More Observations with Fewer Incidents

 It is as we know, almost inevitable to avoid Incidents entirely in a bustling care home environment.
 However, steps and practices can be implemented to ensure that the frequency of such events is reduced as much as possible.
-It is important to note, that there is no quick fix to reducing the number of incidents, since it requires a dedicated effort from everyone within the organisation in order to see results.
+It is important to note, that there is no quick fix to reducing the number of incidents since it requires a dedicated effort from everyone within the organisation in order to see results.

 Staffing shortages have an effect on safe practices.
 High vacancy rates and a reliance on agency staff to fill these beds can be a significant safety concern.
 For example, the likelihood of agency staff making errors may sometimes increase, as they are not familiar with the service, and may not have the required training or a proper induction to a home.
-(Source: State of Care) Here, technology can help increase transparency and information availability for both full-time staff and agency staff.
+(Source: State of Care) Here, technology can help increase transparency and information available for both full-time staff and agency staff.

 More specifically, a change to the way of documenting from text-heavy documentation to more effective pre-empted recording.
 It may appear to be a big change, but when in fact done right, could simplify operations to a great extent with CQC already having provided clear guidelines for this.

 With the requirements clearly stated and the staff knowing what to do, they will be able to spend their time with the residents and better utilise this on planned, rehabilitating and preventative actions.
-Digitisation can help by providing this red line throughout the service, keeping back office logs to a minimum, and ensuring quality assurance in the care home – safeguarding both the residents and the staff.
+Digitisation can help by providing this red line throughout the service, keeping back-office logs to a minimum, and ensuring quality assurance in the care home – safeguarding both the residents and the staff.
 As a result, minimising the frequency of accidents and incidents.

 Going fully digital